eliranmoyal/ObjectsLogAppender/README.md

 You can configure the properties that you want to write to log.

-example of usage
+Example of usage <br>
-Assume we have Class SomeClass with some properties and we want only to write LastName and ID.
+Assume we have Class SomeClass with some properties and we want only to write LastName and ID.<br>
-Also we have ComplexClass with array,list,property Of Class Y that have IntY property, and a property of Class X that have StringX property the result of writing:
+Also we have ComplexClass with array,list,property Of Class Y that have IntY property, and a property of Class X that have StringX property<br>
+The Code
 ```c#
  var complexObject = new ComplexClass()
             {